askpt/hello-fsharp/README.md

-# dotnet-codespaces-template
+# Hello FSharp

-Template for dotnet codespaces
+Some tutorials and exercises for FSharp.